guptabless/IP-STASTUS/README.md

 # IP-STATUS

-This tool extracts the geo location of an ip address.
+This tool extracts the geo location of an indiviual ip address or you can provide a bunch of ip address using a text file.

 ## Requirment: